ossia/ossia-docs/source/index.html.md

 ```

-## Domain (min/max)
+## Domain (min/max, set of values)

-Domains allow to set a range of accepted values for a given parameter.
+Domains allow to set a range of accepted values for a given parameter. <br>
-Only meaningful for nodes with parameters.
+This range can be continuous (between a min and max), or discrete: a set of accepted values.<br>
+A continuous range is only meaningful for nodes with parameters of numerical types (ie ints, floats, vecnfs and some lists) and a discrete range for nodes with parameters of about any types except Impulse

 > This sets a node's range between -5 and 5.